xiix0/scam/README.md

-You are farsighted, a good planner, an ardent lover, and a faithful friend.
+You are sick, twisted and perverted.
+I like that in a person.